Delta SkyMiles® Platinum Business American Express Card Review

 Miles don't expire so you can save up for the trip of a lifetime or use them as soon as you want; the choice is yours.

-The Delta SkyMiles® Platinum Business American Express Card's rewards program includes multiple ways to get even more miles.
+The CardName's rewards program includes multiple ways to get even more miles.

-You can also get closer to Medallion status with Status Boost™.
-Spend $25,000 in purchases on the card in a calendar year and earn 10,000 Medallion® Qualification Miles (MQMs); spend a total of $50,000 in eligible purchases on the card in a calendar year and earn an additional 10,000 MQMs.
+You can also get closer to Medallion status with Status Boost.
+Spend $25,000 in purchases on the card in a calendar year and earn 10,000 MQMs; spend a total of $50,000 in eligible purchases on the card in a calendar year and earn an additional 10,000 MQMs.
 MQMs are used to determine Medallion Status and are different from the miles you earn toward flights.

 When it comes to a credit card for your business, you want to know that you're getting everything you need – plus some extra perks – if you're paying an annual fee.
-In the case of the Delta SkyMiles® Platinum Business American Express Card, that annual fee is significant at $250 but if travel is a regular part of your business that fee would likely be offset with all the rewards-earning opportunities and flexible redemption options.
+In the case of the CardName, that annual fee is significant at AnnualFees but if travel is a regular part of your business that fee would likely be offset with all the rewards-earning opportunities and flexible redemption options.
 See Rates and Fees.

 So, let's talk about earning those rewards.
-As we mentioned above, you earn 3X miles for every dollar spent on eligible purchases made directly with Delta and for eligible purchases made directly with hotels; 1.5X miles per dollar on single eligible purchases of $5,000 or more (that's an extra half point per dollar), up to 50,000 additional miles per year; and 1X mile on every eligible dollar spent on other purchases.
+As we mentioned above, you earn 3X miles for every dollar spent on eligible purchases made directly with Delta and for eligible purchases made directly with hotels; 1.5X miles per dollar on single eligible purchases of $5,000 or more (that's an extra half mile per dollar), up to 50,000 additional miles per year; and 1X mile on every eligible dollar spent on other purchases.
 That means all your business purchases, on travel or otherwise, will go toward helping you bank rewards.
-And don't overlook the welcome offer that gets you off to a solid start with the opportunity to earn 45,000 bonus miles and 5,000 MQMs after you spend $3,000 in the first three months; plus a $100 statement credit after you make your first Delta purchase in the first three months.
+And don't overlook the welcome offer that gets you off to a solid start with a welcome bonus opportunity to earn 60,000 bonus miles and 5,000 MQMs after making $3,000 in purchases within the first three months.

 There are plenty of comforting travel perks with this card beyond the rewards.
 Cardholders receive priority boarding, your first checked bag free, 20% off in-flight purchases, baggage insurance, car rental loss and damage insurance, and roadside assistance.

-The $250 annual fee can take a bite out of your SkyMiles® gains, so you'll want to make sure the SkyMiles® more than offset the fee.
-Though, the bonus miles and MQMs as well as potential rewards you can earn through spend can more than offset that fee your first year as a cardholder.
+The AnnualFees annual fee can take a bite out of your SkyMiles gains, so you'll want to make sure the SkyMiles more than offset the fee.
+Though, the bonus miles as well as potential rewards you can earn through spend can more than offset that fee your first year as a cardholder.

-With the Delta SkyMiles® Gold Business American Express Card, you can earn 40,000 bonus miles after you spend $2,000 in purchases on your new card in the first three months.
-Plus, earn an additional 10,000 bonus miles after your first anniversary of card membership.
+With the CardName, you can earn a welcome bonus of 50,000 bonus miles after you spend $2,000 on purchases on your new card in the first three months.
 Additionally, take $100 off your next Delta flight - after you spend $10,000 in purchases on your card in a calendar year, you will earn a $100 Delta flight credit to use toward future travel.